Claim Check-Worthiness Detection: How Well do LLMs Grasp Annotation Guidelines?: Related Work

-\paratopic{Using LLMs for automated FC and claim detection} Recently, the use of LLMs for CD and CW is starting to take on. \citet{DBLP:conf/clef/SawinskiWKSLSA23} and \citet{hyben2023bigger} compare the performance of fine-tuned PLMs with LLMs using zero- and few-shot learning as well as fine-tuning.
+Recently, the use of LLMs for CD and CW is starting to take on. \citet{DBLP:conf/clef/SawinskiWKSLSA23} and \citet{hyben2023bigger} compare the performance of fine-tuned language models such as BERT with LLMs using zero- and few-shot learning as well as fine-tuning.
 Although zero- and few-shot approaches for LLMs underperform, the authors note their reliance on internal definitions of worthiness and limited prompt testing.
 As part of the fully automated fact-checking system relying only on LLMs, \citet{li2023selfchecker} implement a CD module using a verbose few-shot prompt, yet they do not report performance metrics.
 Finally, \citet{ni2024afacta} tackle CD by proposing a three-step prompting approach to examine model consistency.
 However, neither \citet{li2023selfchecker} nor \citet{ni2024afacta} address the CW task.
 To our knowledge, there is no work on CW focused on describing specific worthiness criteria using verbose prompts.